 UC Davis Comprehensive Cancer Center

-The University of California Comprehensive Davis Cancer Center (UCDCCC) was founded in 1991 and received its NCI designation in 2002.
+The UC Davis Comprehensive Cancer Center was founded in 1991 and received its NCI designation in 2002.
 In 2012, it attained comprehensive status.
-The Center is part of the UC Davis Health System.
-Center members include scientists and physicians drawn from UC Davis School of Medicine, School of Veterinary Medicine, College of Agricultural and Environmental Sciences, College of Biological Sciences, College of Engineering, and the Lawrence Livermore National Laboratory (LLNL).
+The center is a matrix organization and part of UC Davis Health.
+Center members include scientists and physicians drawn from the UC Davis School of Medicine, School of Veterinary Medicine, College of Agricultural and Environmental Sciences, College of Biological Sciences, College of Engineering and the Lawrence Livermore National Laboratory.

-The Center consists of six scientific programs engaging 173 investigators.
-They include biomedical technology, molecular oncology, comparative oncology, cancer therapeutics, prostate cancer, and cancer health disparities and population science.
+The center consists of five scientific programs engaging more than 300 investigators.
+They include biomedical technology, molecular oncology, comparative oncology, cancer therapeutics and cancer health disparities.
 The UC Davis School of Veterinary Medicine, with its affiliated hospital, is an additional unique resource with a major focus on translational oncology research.
 The center has eight shared resources that support high-impact research.

 * This profile was provided by the University of California Davis Comprehensive Cancer Center.